Perfection (board game): Gameplay

 Each player takes a turn in which they attempt to fit all shapes into the corresponding holes in the game tray.
 The shapes are mixed and placed next to the game unit with handles facing up, the pop-up mechanism is pushed down, and the timer dial is set to 60 seconds.
 After moving the switch to START, the timer begins to run and the player must fit the shapes into their holes as quickly as possible.
-If the player completes this task, he/she moves the switch to STOP and records the time taken.
+If the player completes this task, they move the switch to STOP and record the time taken.
 If time runs out, the tray pops up and scatters the pieces in all directions.
 The winner is the player who fills the tray in the shortest time.